List of preserved steam locomotives in Germany: Class 23.10

 In the course of the changeover to computerised numbers the Class 23.10 became Class 35.10.

 Class 24

 The locomotives of the Class 24 were standard passenger train locomotives with the Deutsche Reichsbahn.

 Class 34

 In Class 34 of the Deutsche Reichsbahn are grouped state railway, passenger train tender locomotives with an axle arrangement of 1'B.

 Class 34.742-744

 Class B IX of the Royal Bavarian State Railways were the first express locomotives in Bavaria.

 Class 35

-On the introduction of computerised numbering in 1970, the Deutsche Reichsbahn (GDR) grouped all its Class 23.10 steam engines into Class 35, renumbering them accordingly..
+On the introduction of computerised numbering in 1970, the Deutsche Reichsbahn (East Germany) grouped all its Class 23.10 steam engines into Class 35, renumbering them accordingly..

 Class 38

 The Deutsche Reichsbahn grouped all the passenger train tender locomotives with two leading carrying axles and three coupled axles taken over from the state railways, into its Class 38.

 Class 38.2–3

 The class 38.2–3 contained the Saxon XII H2.